Inom-Turdikulov/notes/output/md/@PythonTutorial2023.md

 title: The Python Tutorial
 ---

 My notes taken from the Python Tutorial.
 This tutorial is cover basic concepts of Python, most noteworthy features and language elements.

 # [1.
 Whetting Your Appetite](https://docs.python.org/3/tutorial/appetite.html)

 In this section described when Python usable.
-For examlpe scripting, simple GUI, etc.
+For example scripting, simple GUI, etc.

 Also described strong points of Python, such as rapid development, interactive, integration, batteries-included, etc.

 Moreover, are given difference between Python and other languages, such as C, C++, Java, etc.

 # [2.
 Using the Python Interpreter](https://docs.python.org/3/tutorial/interpreter.html)